Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Methods

 For this reason, the QFI rate obtained from the master equation~\eqref{eq:btc_master_equation_2} acquires an extra factor of $N$ compared to that derived from Eq.~\eqref{eq:btc_master_equation_NoTL}.
 This is consistent with the $N^{2}$ scaling for the Fisher information rate reported in Ref.~\cite{cabotContinuousSensingParameter2024} for the time-crystal phase—corresponding, in our notation, to the regime $\widetilde{\omega} > N\kappa$—as opposed to the $N^{3}$ scaling derived here.

 The fixed environmental scaling was chosen to allow a closer connection to experimental setups where additional spins can be added without changing the system parameters~\cite{Ferioli2023}.
 However, as stated above, to remain in the time-crystal regime, $\omega$ must increase with $N$.
 At a certain point, this driving frequency will become unfeasibly large.
 Additionally, the driving frequency is the unknown quantity that we are trying to estimate.
 It is for these reasons that we have chosen to keep $\omega$ fixed and rescale the environmental coupling.
+It is also worth mentioning that, if one considers a fixed dissipative coupling $\kappa$, the corresponding Liouvillian gap is not closing in the large $N$ limit, and thus the oscillations always have a fixed decay time; for this reason, the corresponding dynamics does not rigorously correspond to a time crystal.

-As a final remark, we note a related — but contrasting — phenomenon recently discussed in the quantum-battery literature.
+As a final remark, we note a related—but contrasting—phenomenon discussed recently in the quantum-battery literature.
 For $N$ two-level atoms collectively coupled to a bosonic mode via a Dicke Hamiltonian with a fixed ($N$-independent) coupling, one observes a collective advantage in the charging power compared to independent charging of the $N$ atoms~\cite{Ferraro2018}.
 However, if the Dicke coupling is rescaled to ensure a well-defined thermodynamic limit, this advantage disappears~\cite{Farre2020,CampaioliRMP2024}.
 In contrast, in our estimation protocol, taking the proper thermodynamic limit not only preserves but even improves the exponent in the super-classical scaling.